openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 }
 ~~~

-`@Entity` annotation marks the class as a data model for Spring Data.
+The `@Entity` annotation marks the class as a data model for Spring Data.
 You can generate the getter and
 setter methods using Eclipse Che.
 Click on a spot where you want the
-methods to be generated, write `get` or `set` and then press Ctrl+Space to get the list of proposals for
+methods to be generated, write `get` or `set` into the editor and then press Ctrl+Space to get the list of proposals for
 the code to be generated.
 Click on `getName()` for example to generate the `getName()` method.
 Repeat for
-all the getters and setters.
+all the getters and setters for each of the above fields.

 |**STEP BY STEP:** Creating the Domain Object Model
 |![Create a model]({% image_path che-create-model.gif %}){:width="900px"}

 ### Adding Seed Data

-To populate our database we will use a auto import feature of Spring that will pre-populate
+To populate our database we will use the auto import feature of Spring that will pre-populate
 our database with content.
-We do that by creating a file called `import.sql` under `src/main/resources` with the following content,
+To do this, create a file called `import.sql` under `src/main/resources` with the following content,
 which is automatically imported when the application starts:

 ~~~sql